cnorm35/bridgetown-blog/src/work.md

 permalink: /work/
 ---

-Here's some of the things I'm working on now:
+Here's some of the things I'm currently working on.

 ### Spot Squid

-Spot Squid is a software solution for tattoo artists to fill cancealtions easier than ever before with less hassle.
-This is a project that started based on some of my own experiences as a tattoo client and feedback from different tattoo aritsts I've received feedback from.
+Spot Squid is a software solution for tattoo artists to fill cancellations easier than ever before with less hassle.
+This is a project that started based on some of my own experiences as a tattoo client and feedback from different tattoo artists I've received feedback from.
 Focusing more on the aspects of product and customer development over just implementing technical features has been a great learning experience.
-I've been writing more about my experiences so be sure to checkout the posts tagged with SaaS if you'd like to know more.
+I've been writing more about my experiences so be sure to check out the posts tagged with startups if you'd like to know more.

 <div class="my-5">
     <a href="https://spotsquid.com" target="blank_">